 3. Make it easy for customers to review your business

 Prominently feature a button on your website that takes customers to your Google page to submit reviews.
 Do the same in your emails, and add a URL on your print marketing materials.
 You don’t want customers to have to search for your profile or otherwise jump through hoops to give your company a positive review.
-Make it as easy as possible.

 4. Don’t fake reviews